tamasbartha/AgentOntology/README.md

 ### Absolute Constraints on a Surviving Agent

 **The Constraint of Agency**
-The existence of the agent's boundary surface and the feedback loop are equivalent.
-The maintenance of the feedback loop—and thus the agent—requires continuous mutual surprisal.
+The existence of the agent's boundary surface and the feedback loop are equivalent (a non-existent feedback loop has no cut, while an existing one always has a cut corresponding to the agent definition).

+The maintenance of the feedback loop — and thus the agent — requires continuous mutual surprisal (since no surprise means no information, thus no information flow).

 Since the environment (having infinite state space) will statistically always surprise the agent, the agent's survival depends primarily on its own Agency: maintaining bandwidth $>0$ and the ability to surprise the environment.

 **The Constraint of a Grounded World Model**
 An agent can systematically surprise its environment if:
-1. It is consistently lucky (statistically improbable over time).
+1. It is consistently lucky (statistically improbable over time, measured in life experience).
-2. The agent possesses a **World Model** (its state correlates with the input and output trajectories).
+2. The agent possesses a **World Model** (its state correlates with the input and output trajectories), so that it would "know" what would **not** surprise the environment.

 The expected lifespan of an agent correlates positively with the groundedness of its world model.
 A minimum level of groundedness is a necessary condition for the emergence of an agent.

+**Decrease of Surprise received from the Environment as a Side Effect** The surprise of the input naturally decreases with the groundedness of the world model, but this is merely a side effect; the agent does not survive because it reduces its own surprise, but because it increases the surprise of its output.
+The latter brings the former with it, as the environment increasingly moves along the path forced upon it by the agent.

 **The Necessity of Decision**
 If multiple outputs are possible within bandwidth and agency constraints, the agent must decide.

-**The Constraint of Goal-Orientedness** Decision-making is deterministic based on the world model and inputs.
-From an external observer's perspective, a deterministic utility can be assigned to possible outputs.
+**The Constraint of Goal-Orientedness** Decision-making is deterministic based on the world model and inputs, thus, from an external observer's perspective/ex-post, a deterministic utility can be assigned to possible outputs (even if only a binary one, eg. 1 for being chosen, 0 for not).
 Thus, a goal function can be derived that assigns utility to trajectory segments.

-### The Inference of the World Model as a Decision Function
+**The Inference of the World Model as a Decision Function** Decision-making can be logically decomposed into enumerating possible outputs, calculating utility, and selecting the output with maximum utility.

+The world model itself however contains all information required to do both; inferencing it simply selects the proper output.

-Decision-making can be decomposed into enumerating possible outputs, calculating utility, and selecting the maximum.
-The world model itself contains this information; its inference is based on the autocorrelation of past trajectory segments with the current trajectory.
+Its inference is based on the autocorrelation of past trajectory segments with the current trajectory, and projecting forward on that past trajectory found, eventually finding a survivable/long enough path, also - indirectly - selecting the output required/chosen (the direct continuation of the past trajectory).

-### Constraint to Maintain and Develop Physical Structure
-The agent must possess a physical structure (bandwidth) that allows for observation and agency while protecting against physical impacts.
-This creates a trade-off between sensitivity (high bandwidth) and protection (low bandwidth).
+**Constraint to Maintain and Develop Physical Structure** The agent must possess a physical structure (bandwidth) that allows for observation and agency while protecting against physical impacts.
+This creates a trade-off between sensitivity+actionability (high bandwidth) and protection (low bandwidth), which can be optimized with interface partitioning.

 ## Constraints on Agents Surviving High Mental Amortization Rates

 **The Constraint of Learning**
-The world model is never perfectly grounded due to the finite state space of the agent versus the infinite environment.
-Calibration is maintained through learning (expanding the world model trajectories).
+The world model is never perfectly grounded due to the finite state space of the agent versus the infinite environment; also the (value of the) world model naturally amortizes if the environment or the agent's operation shifts into a phase for which the model is not calibrated; the speed of amortization is proportional to the mental load.

+Calibration is maintained through learning (expanding the world model - input and output - trajectories).

 **Logging as Learning**
-For the world model to change, state changes must be permanent and ordered (log-like).
-Thus, sensing and acting automatically constitute learning.
+For the world model to change, state changes naturally happening within the agent while sensing and acting (or at least a replica of them) must be permanent and ordered (log-like).
+This way, sensing and acting automatically - and actually - constitute learning.

+**Reciprocal of Momentary Cognitive Load as a Non-Binary Objective Function for Learning** The problem with a binary goal function is that in case of inaccuracies in the World Model — exactly where learning is most relevant — the agent would only "learn" from its own death.

+Instead, the agent must apply a continuous goal function that is proportional to its expected remaining lifespan (measured not in temporal terms, but in the domain of cognitive sacrifice); a trivial choice for this is the reciprocal of momentary cognitive load.

 **Proactivity**
+While World model-based inference is natively suited for predictions (by following forward the autocorrelated past segment), in the absence of learning, this appears for the external observer as a hard-wired decision or reactive behavior.

-With a continuous goal function and learning, reactive behavior becomes true proactivity.
-Long-term utility can be calculated by projecting the current trajectory segment.
+With a continuous goal function and learning however, model-based inference becomes true proactivity.
+Additionally, with reciprocal of momentary cognitive load as the goal function, long-term utility can be "cheaply" calculated on a trajectory.

+**Simulation/Exploration**
+The inference, necessarily based on a recursive, internal feedback loop (due to autocorrelation) can be supplemented with further recursive inference extending the already extended trajectory segment with further "pieces" — i.e., long-term simulation.
+The damping of the internal feedback loop's excitation — ensuring the convergence of the simulation — can be provided eg. by temporal discounting (standard or based on life experience); however, none of this is a necessary condition for proactivity.

+Such a simulation - driven by the abscense of long correlating past trajectory segments - provides predictions made up of small "bits" of the past, which is naturally ungrounded as a whole; decisions based on such predictions may appear as exploration to an external observer, and is a fundamental tool for recalibrating the world model after experiencing severe cognitivr load.

 **Separation of Mental and Physical State**
 High mental amortization requires fast learning (high information density/rapid state change), while physical protection requires the opposite.
 This necessitates the separation of mental and physical states, forming a **"Figure-8" feedback loop**: